-World Food Day 2020: This year marks the 75th anniversary of FAO.
-It is celebrated by several organisations that are concerned with food security like International Fund for Agricultural Development, the World Food Program, etc. This day generates awareness globally for those who suffer from hunger and to ensure the need for food security and nutritious diets for all.
+World Food Day 2023: The day is celebrated by several organisations that are concerned with food security like the International Fund for Agricultural Development, the World Food Program, etc. This day generates awareness globally for those who suffer from hunger and ensures the need for food security and nutritious diets for all.
 The main focus of this day is that food is a basic and fundamental human right.

 The theme of World Food Day 2019 was “Our Actions Are Our Future.
 Healthy Diets for A #ZeroHunger World".
 It focuses on tackling global hunger.
-Due to globalisation, urbanisation and income growth, our diets and eating habits are changed.
-Instead of seasonal, fiber-rich food and plant-based food we are shifted to refined, starches, sugar, fats, salt, processed food, meat, etc. It has been seen that in urban areas the time spent preparing food or meals is very less because people these days rely on ready mate food, supermarkets, fast food, street food, etc.
+Due to globalization, urbanisation, and income growth, our diets and eating habits have changed.
+Instead of seasonal, fibre-rich food and plant-based food, we are shifted to refined, starches, sugar, fats, salt, processed food, meat, etc. It has been seen that in urban areas the time spent preparing food or meals is much less because people these days rely on ready-made food, supermarkets, fast food, street food, etc.

 World Food Day: History

-The member countries of the Food and Agriculture Organisation established World Food Day in November 1979 at the organisations 20th General Conference and called for the observance of World Food Day on 16 October, 1981.
-This decision was ratified by the UN General Assembly on 5 December, 1980 and urged governments and international, national and local organisations to contribute to celebrating World Food Day.
+The member countries of the Food and Agriculture Organisation established World Food Day in November 1979 at the organisation's 20th General Conference and called for the observance of World Food Day on 16 October 1981.
+This decision was ratified by the UN General Assembly on 5 December 1980 and urged governments and international, national and local organizations to contribute to celebrating World Food Day.
 Since 1981, World Food Day has been held every year.

 World Food Day: Celebrations

 This year people are urged to celebrate with those people who produce, plant, harvest, fish, or transport our food and call on the public to thank these #FoodHeroes who, no matter the circumstances, continue to provide food to their communities and beyond - helping to grow, nourish and sustain our world.
 You can also use digital platforms to spread the day and its importance.